tobi-wan-kenobi/bumblebee-status/README.md

 * Theme support
 * Extensibility (of course...)

+One thing I like in particular: You can use the mouse wheel up/down to switch workspaces forward and back everywhere throughout the bar (unless you have mapped the mouse wheel buttons to another action for a widget, in which case this doesn't work while hovering that particular widget).

 I hope you like it and appreciate any kind of feedback: Bug reports, Feature requests, etc. :)

 Thanks a lot!